rem-verse/sprig/README.md

                             installation version, and the firmware installed
                             on your actual CAT-DEV.
 It is typically only used for diagnostics.
 - [ ] `FSEmul`: FSEmul is the 'core' proccess for handling emulation of various filesystem components for the CAT-DEV.
 Specifically FSEmul handles various block level protocols (SDIO/ATAPI), and provides information to `PCFSServer`
+  - [ ] `PCFSServer`: handles interacting with an actual filesystem with SATA style apis like "create a folder", "create a file", etc.
 - [ ] `updatebridges`: a command used to update the firmware on a particular Host Bridge.
 - [ ] `imageuploader`: allow uploading mastered `WUMAD`/`WUM`'s to the internal